tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 Being able to collect physiological data and use it in VR is wonderful, but isn't really meaningful for making any observations or conclusions without performing analysis.
 The last section of this tutorial will focus on basic tools to analyze the data that we've collected from the VR application.

 Since we're collecting data from the user as they perform some tasks, with the sensors updating the results periodically, this is an example of **time-series** data.
-This is a special type of data where the sequence of observations matters, and certain models may reflect the fact that observations closer together in time should be more closely related than those further apart.
-We'll go through some methods of extracting relevant information, numerically and visually, from the data from each sensor.
+This is a unique type of data where the sequence of observations matters.
+Additionally, certain models may reflect the fact that observations closer together in time should be more closely related than those further apart.
+We'll go through some methods of extracting relevant information numerically and visually from the data provided by each sensor.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Programming Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Throughout this section, we'll be using Python as the tool for the analysis.
-That doesn't take away from the concepts, as much of this could be implemented in other languages.
-However, Python is one of the most popular tools as it has a wide variety of open source resources available and a strong community of developers that can provide feedback to each other throughout the process.
+Python is one of the most popular languages for this, as it has a wide variety of open source resources available and a strong community of developers that can provide feedback to each other throughout the process.
+However, much of these concepts could be implemented similarly in other languages.
 This tutorial will assume a basic understanding of programming concepts and some Python syntax.

 Python can be easily downloaded for free from their `website <https://www.python.org/downloads/>`_.
 You'll then need to install the following packages (documentation linked), using ``pip`` (the default installer) or your favorite package manager: